Ben Posford is Head of Catastrophic Injury at Osbornes Law

 Ben is an accredited Fellow of the Association of Personal Injury Lawyers (APIL), and for several years has been the elected Secretary of APIL’s national Damages Special Interest Group.
 Through APIL he has been a contributor to working parties on reform of the Fatal Accidents Act 1976, Lord Briggs’ proposals for the introduction of online courts, reforms to the calculation of accommodation claims in catastrophic injury cases, and new sentencing guidelines for gross negligence manslaughter.
 Ben is also accredited by APIL as an advanced specialist in the fields of brain injury and fatal accidents, and is an assessor for APIL’s accreditation schemes in these specialisms.

 Ben has an approachable and down-to-earth manner, and is always happy to discuss and explain the law to individuals who are unsure about their right to compensation, either in person or over the telephone.
-He has a reputation for pursuing and winning complex and high-profile claims.

 What the legal directories say